 In addition to these statistics, it’s important to note that the cumulative success rate for a live birth increases with additional IVF cycles for all women.
 However, the success rate still remains lower for older women.
 Also, the Centers for Disease Control (CDC) recently observed that the IVF success rate for every age category has been increasing in the last few years as techniques and experience advance,

 You should also be able to ask any fertility clinic about their IVF success rates.
 Keep in mind, clinic success rates vary based on the characteristics of their patients and individualization of patient care so this should probably not be the only factor you consider when selecting a fertility clinic.

 ARC Fertility is dedicated to making sure all couples facing infertility have the opportunity to try IVF.
 As a result, we’ve developed different multicycle treatment programs and a refund option.
 That means couples can afford several cycle attempts and receive a refund on any used cycles.
-To learn more about these options and read New York Times coverage of fertility refund programs, click here.
+To learn more about IVF treatment options, click here.

 ARC Fertility offers different programs for different needs; one of our concierge fertility specialists can help you determine if one our programs might work for your situation.
 The Two-Cycle Plus treatment package offers 4 chances to get pregnant with 2 egg retrievals and up to 4 embryo (fresh or frozen) transfers.
 The Three-Cycle Plus treatment package offers 6 chances to get pregnant with 3 retrievals and up to 6 embryo transfers.

 Services included with the multicycle programs are based upon the usual type and number of services needed during an average IVF cycle: office visits, ultrasounds and blood work required for up to two (or three) cycles, along with the use of any frozen embryos obtained during the retrievals for a total of up to 4 (or 6) embryo transfers (fresh and/or frozen) depending on which treatment package is selected.